The Medicine and Surgery course in Italy22/01/2020

 At the end of the cycle, students have to discuss a final thesis before a board of professors; the subject of this thesis may be a review of academic literature (tesi compilativa) or an experimental work (tesi sperimentale), and usually takes more than a year to complete, with most students beginning an internato (internship) in the subject of their choice in their fifth or sixth year.
 The title awarded at the end of the discussion ceremony is that of “Dottore Magistrale or Dottore“, styled in English as a Doctor of Medicine, which in accordance with the Bologna process is comparable with a master’s degree qualification or a U.S. M.D.

-After graduating, new doctors must complete a three-month, unpaid, supervised tirocinio post-lauream (“post-degree placement”) consisting of two months in their university hospital (one month in a medical service and one in a surgical service) as well as one month shadowing a general practitioner.
-After getting a statement of successful completion of each month from their supervisors, new doctors take the esame di stato (“state exame”) to obtain full license to practise medicine and to be called “Medico“, styled in English as Medical doctor.
+Before graduating, new doctors must complete a three-month, unpaid, supervised tirocinio pre-lauream (“pre-degree placement”) consisting of two months in their university hospital (one month in a medical service and one in a surgical service) as well as one month shadowing a general practitioner.
+After getting a statement of successful completion of each month from their supervisors, new doctors obtain full license to practise medicine and to be called “Medico“, styled in English as Medical doctor.
 They will then have to register with one of the branches of the Ordine dei Medici (“Order of Physicians”), which are based in each of the Provinces of Italy.

 Registration makes new Medical doctors legally able to practice medicine without supervision.
 They will then have to choose between various career paths, each usually requiring a specific admission exam: most either choose to train as general practitioner (a 3-year course run by each Region, including both general practice and rotation at non-university hospitals), or to enter a Scuola di Specializzazione (“specialty or specialization school”) at a university hospital 5-year or 6-year course depending on Specialty.